 Understanding tennis court dimensions is one way to improve your game.
-Furthermore, it instills a great deal of confidence in new tennis players.

 Standard Tennis Court Dimensions

 Key Tennis Court Dimensions